Robertation256/big_data_project/README.md

 **/ana_code**

-- clean.jar: MapReduce job for cleaning the yelp dataset
+- /yz3919/clean.jar: MapReduce job for cleaning the yelp dataset
-- profile.jar: MapReduce job for analyzing the distribution of ratings
+- /yz3919/profile.jar: MapReduce job for analyzing the distribution of ratings
-- topic_extraction.sc: Scala commands to be run in Spark interactive shell for topic extraction
+- /yz3919/topic_extraction.sc: Scala commands to be run in Spark interactive shell for topic extraction
-- ./org: org.json, the package used for handling JSON file.
+- /yz3919/org: org.json, the package used for handling JSON file.
 You will need to have it if you want to compile the jars by yourself.
 - /bz1037_analytics/yelp_find_topic_reviews.sc: Pulls out reviews with Machine Learning extracted topics sorted by ratings.
 The screenshots of the program running can be found in Sceenshot/bz1037/Analytics.
 - /bz1037_analytics/yelp_project.py: Conducts sentiment analysis on all reviews, computing a sentiment score for each review based on its positivity using TextBlob package.
 The sentiment score ranges from -1 to 1, with 1 being very positive and -1 being very negative.
 It is written in pyspark, and the result can also be found in Sceenshot/bz1037/Analytics.
 To run the program, simply copy and paste the code into Pyspark shell.